-The State of Connecticut (the "State") is issuing \$300,000,000 General Obligation Bonds (2005 Series D) (the "Bonds") comprised of the following issues:
+The State of Connecticut (the "State") is issuing \$200,000,000 General Obligation Bonds (2006 Series B) (the "Bonds") comprised of the following issues:

-\$129,930,000 General Obligation Bonds (2005 Series D-2)
+\$200,000,000 General Obligation Bonds (2006 Series B-1)

-The Bonds will be dated the date of delivery, and will bear interest payable on May 15, 2006 and semiannually thereafter on November 15 and May 15 in each year, until maturity or earlier redemption, at the rate or rates indicated on the inside front cover page of this Official Statement.
+The Bonds will be dated the date of delivery, and will bear interest payable on November 1, 2006 and semiannually thereafter on May 1 and November 1 in each year, until maturity or earlier redemption, at the rate or rates indicated on the inside front cover page of this Official Statement.

-Interest will be calculated on the basis of a 360-day year of twelve 30-day months and will be payable to the registered owner as of the close of business on the last business day of April and October in each year.
+Interest will be calculated on the basis of a 360-day year of twelve 30-day months and will be payable to the registered owner as of the close of business on the fifteenth day of April and October in each year or the preceding business day if such fifteenth day is not a business day.
 The Bonds are issuable only as fully registered bonds, without interest coupons, in denominations of \$5,000 or any integral multiple thereof.